Chandanwork21/Miro/README.md

 # Miro

-I have built a Miro clone using React, Tailwind CSS, Framer Motion, and Lucide Icons.
+ # Tech Stack : React, Tailwind CSS, Framer Motion, and Lucide Icons.

 This collaborative whiteboard application allows users to create, move, and manipulate elements like sticky notes, text, and shapes in a dynamic workspace.

 Using Framer Motion, the app delivers smooth animations and drag-and-drop interactions, enhancing the user experience.
 Tailwind CSS ensures a clean, responsive, and modern UI, making the board visually appealing and easy to use.
 Lucide Icons add intuitive visual elements for better navigation and usability.